ad3ller/emonitor/README.rst

 Read, record and plot sensor data from serial devices.

-Designed to work with generic serial devices.
-Includes example configuration for a Pfeiffer MaxiGauge vacuum pressure gauge reader and a Lakeshore Model-336 temperature controller.
+This application can be configured to work with generic serial devices.
+It includes example configuration for a Pfeiffer MaxiGauge vacuum pressure gauge reader and a Lakeshore Model-336 temperature controller.

 Install
 -------